oneapi-src/unified-memory-framework/README.md

 - cmake-format-0.6 (can be installed with `python -m pip install cmake-format==0.6.13`)
 - black (can be installed with `python -m pip install black==24.3.0`)

-For building tests, multithreaded benchmarks and Disjoint Pool:
+For building tests and multithreaded benchmarks:

 - C++ compiler with C++17 support